 ONE 11″ wide x 16″ high rectangle for the pocket

-- From the fabric for the bag’s lining (Herringbone in our sample), fussy cut TWO 20″ wide x 15″ high rectangles.
+- From the fabric for the bag’s lining, fussy cut TWO 20″ wide x 15″ high rectangles.

-- From the fabric for the bag’s top accent borders, the body strap accents, and the handles (Dark Gray Linen Blend in our sample), cut the following:
+- From the fabric for the bag’s top accent borders, the body strap accents, and the handles, cut the following:

 If doing embroidery, cut TWO rectangles at 18″ wide x 5″ high; cut ANOTHER TWO rectangles big enough to hoop (we cut at 18″ x 12″); they will be cut down after embroidery to 18″ x 5″.